Brian Laundrie manhunt: Florida park documents confirm family camped out after Gabby Petito disappearance

 BRIAN LAUNDRIE MANHUNT: TIPSTER SENDS DOG THE BOUNTY HUNTER TO FLORIDA CAMPGROUND 75 MILES NORTH OF LAUNDRIES' HOME

 The documents confirm Chapman’s suspicion that the Laundries went camping at the Fort De Soto Park outside St. Petersburg between his return from out West on Sept.
 1 and the day Petito’s mother reported her missing, Sept.
-11.
+11. They show the family checked in on Sept.
+6 and out on Sept.
+8 – but there's no record on the document of them the week prior.

 "I will no longer give that dog credibility or dignify his false claims with the time of my reply," Steven Bertolino, Laundrie’s attorney, told Fox News.
 However he admitted told local media that the family camped out on Sept.
 6 and 7 and that "they all left the park."